What is spirituality?

 Tapping, EFT (emotional freedom technique)

-Tapping or EFT (emotional freedom technique) is one of the simplest, easiest and most effective techniques for releasing stress, trauma and anxiety as well as managing your emotions.
+Tapping or EFT (emotional freedom technique) is one of the simplest, easiest and most effective techniques for releasing stress, trauma and anxiety as well as managing your emotions and stress.
 Read more about my tapping sessions I offer in London